Publish Date - May 1st, 2022|

-There are very basic free SQL courses that will provide some practice and theory – but nothing as comprehensive the courses you may pay for.
-To learn a programming language is not easy, it takes dedication and hundreds of not thousands of hours of work.
+There are very basic free SQL courses that will provide some practice and theory – but they won’t provide the same level of learning as a paid course.
+Learning a programming language is not easy, it takes dedication and hundreds if not thousands of hours of work.
 These free courses just can’t provide that.

 If you only take Udemy courses and apply for a job to become an SQL developer, I almost guarantee you that you won’t even make it to the screening interview.
 Most positions require years of experience and with that, real-world data manipulation.
 You may have a good understanding of normalization, but if you’ve never done it in a production environment before – you’ll likely struggle to figure out solution when confronted with that issue.

 Ultimately, I think Udemy shines in covering a wide range of topics which can help you to begin to be knowledgeable about a subject.
 I also find that because you can so easily consume Udemy courses, it makes it an invaluable tool to ace interview questions.